gitGNU/gnu_stribog/README.txt

  to list the public repository branches

 $ git checkout -b feb2008 origin/feb2008
- to make a local branch feb2008 based on remote origin/feb2008
+ to make a local branch feb2008 based on fetched origin/feb2008

 $ git checkout master
  to switch to existing branch 'master'